 Can you choose the new language you will study by yourself?
 Which languages can you choose from?

 Yes.
 You can choose from almost 20 different languages, namely: Arabic, Catalan, Danish, German, English, French, Hebrew, Italian, Modern Greek, Norwegian, Polish, Romanian, Russian, Bosnian/Croatian/Serbian, Spanish, Czech, Swedish or Turkish.

 What makes Amsterdam the perfect city to study European Studies?

 Amsterdam is a global village, and above all a European village: multilingualism is rampant here.
 During various courses, our study programme also seeks contact and cooperation with the city.

 Can you do an internship during the programme?

 Yes, that is possible.
 In the third year you have 30 EC free electives to complete, for example with an internship.
 Our students do internships at Dutch embassies all over the world.
-Furthermore, there are often internships in Brussels, at organizations and platforms affiliated with the EU.
-Local governments, such as the municipality of Amsterdam, are also popular, as are social organizations in the broadest sense and cultural institutions, such as museums and international festivals for literature and performing arts.
+Furthermore, there are often internships in Brussels, at organisations and platforms affiliated with the EU.
+Local governments, such as the municipality of Amsterdam, are also popular, as are social organisations in the broadest sense and cultural institutions, such as museums and international festivals for literature and performing arts.

 After my Bachelor’s, what are the options and where could I work after graduating?

 Our students choose masters that help them further specialize in law, history, economics, culture, or political science.
-Then they end up in very different places: governments at all levels (municipality, province, national, and yes, European), businesses that work across the border or participate in European tenders, NGOs and foundations ranging from human rights to environmental policy; program makers for media, cultural institutions and festivals, arts funds.
+Then they end up in very different places: governments at all levels (municipality, province, national, and yes, European), businesses that work across the border or participate in European tenders, NGOs and foundations ranging from human rights to environmental policy; programme makers for media, cultural institutions and festivals, arts funds.